Cluster Aware Graph Anomaly Detection: Proposed Framework

-Based on Lemma~\ref{lemma_2}, $\mathcal{L}_c$ can be considered as the graph spectral clustering and thus it has the same goal as the hierarchical auto-encoder module.
-By collaborating with the hierarchical auto-encoder module to learn the clustering structures, $\mathcal{L}_c$ can help the clustering algorithm to learn better representations.
-Traditional graph spectral clustering~\cite{DBLP:journals/neco/BelkinN03} aims to find the embedding $\bm{\hat{Z}}$ such that $Tr(\bm{\hat{Z}}^T \bm{L}'\bm{\hat{Z}})$ is minimized, where $\bm{L}'=\bm{I}-\bm{A}$ is the normalized graph Laplacian.
-The first term of Equation~\ref{lemma2_1} is similar to the objective function in traditional graph spectral clustering, but we further encode the similarity map of node pairs based on the soft-assignment to the normalized graph Laplacian.
-Notice that in Lemma~\ref{lemma_2}, the constraint of $\bm{\hat{z}}_i$ and $\bm{\hat{z}}_j$ being unit vectors is widely used in many existing works~\cite{DBLP:conf/nips/HaoChenWGM21, DBLP:conf/nips/ZhuSK21, DBLP:conf/icml/0001I20}, which could be easily realized with normalization, \ie, $\bm{\hat{z}}_i=\frac{\bm{\hat{z}}_i}{||\bm{\hat{z}}_i||_2}$.
+\textbf{Remark:} Based on Lemma~\ref{lemma_2}, $\mathcal{L}_C$ can be considered as the graph spectral clustering.
+Graph spectral clustering~\cite{DBLP:journals/sac/Luxburg07} aims to find clusters that minimize connections between different clusters while maximizing the connections within each cluster.
+Traditional graph spectral clustering~\cite{DBLP:journals/neco/BelkinN03} aims to find the embedding $\bm{\bar{H}}$ such that $Tr(\bm{\bar{H}}^T \bm{L}'\bm{\bar{H}})$ is minimized, where $\bm{L}'$ is the normalized graph Laplacian.
+The first term of Eq.~\ref{lemma2_1} is similar to the objective function in traditional graph spectral clustering, but we enhance it by incorporating the similarity measurement $\bm{S}_{ij}=\bm{\bar{M}}_i\bm{\bar{M}}_j^T$ into the normalized graph Laplacian.
+By including the similarity measurement in the graph spectral clustering, we reinforce $\mathcal{L}_C$ to mitigate the bias introduced by the clustering method defined in Eq.~\ref{graph_pooling}.
+It is important to note that in Lemma~\ref{lemma_2}, the constraint that $\bm{\bar{h}}_i$ and $\bm{\bar{h}}_j$ are unit vectors is a common practice in many existing works~\cite{DBLP:conf/nips/HaoChenWGM21, DBLP:conf/nips/ZhuSK21, DBLP:conf/icml/0001I20}.
+This constraint can be easily implemented through normalization, \ie, $\bm{\bar{h}}_i=\frac{\bm{\bar{h}}_i}{||\bm{\bar{h}}_i||_2}$.